W. Cornwallis Dr., Suite 101

 Greensboro, NC 27408

-will be retiring at the end of 2015, except for a few Chapter 13 bankruptcy cases that should be completed in 2016.
+retired at the end of 2015, except for a few Chapter 13 bankruptcy cases that should be completed in 2016.
+If you are

-If you are one of John Boddie's current clients (or if you have been a client in the past) please call John
+one of John Boddie's clients (or if you have been a client in the past) please call John

 at 379-0079 in Greensboro or email him at email@example.com.
 If you're not a client and want a free